LeRoy Grannis: Peace and new opportunities

 He had already begun to venture into photography, and several of his pictures were featured in photo pioneer and close friend John Heath "Doc" Ball's 1946 book California Surfriders.
 He surfed the occasional contest during the 1950s, gradually settling into the role of assisting Hoppy Swarts at the controls during the early years of the United States Surfing Association.
 The telephone company job had given him an ulcer by 1959 and his doctor advised him to take up a hobby, and Ball suggested more serious photography.

 His work soon appeared in prominent surf culture magazines of the time including Surfer, Reef and Surfing Illustrated.
 He quickly became one of the sport's most important documentarians.
 Other photographers were shooting from the water, but they were forced to return to land to reload.
 Grannis developed a rubber-lined box that enabled him to change film in the lineup.
 He spent the decade in California and Hawaii, capturing the best surfers in the world riding the best surf.
-He was photo editor of Surfing Illustrated and of International Surfing, which he co-founded.
+He was a photo editor of Surfing Illustrated and of International Surfing, which he co-founded.
 He was named Grand Master of the 2007 Hermosa Beach Art Walk "Salute to 100 Summers."